Miss Pakistan World

-Miss Pakistan World is a national beauty pageant for women of Pakistani descent from around the world.
-The event used to be held in Toronto, Canada but has moved to Pakistan and is held annually in Lahore, Pakistan.
+Miss Pakistan World is the oldest national beauty pageant for women of Pakistani descent from around the world that selects the Pakistan's official representative to international pageants including Miss World, Miss Earth, Miss Supranational, Miss Cosmo, Miss International and Miss Global.
+In 2026, they selected the first Miss World representative for Pakistan.The event used to be held in Toronto, Canada but has moved to Pakistan and is held annually in Lahore, Pakistan.

 History

 Launched in Canada & USA

 The pageant was originally launched in 2002 by Sonia Ahmed under the name of Miss Canada Pakistan.
 The organizers held the event in Canada due to security concerns and the general attitude towards pageants held by the Pakistani public.
 The pageant has taken place in Canada every year since with the exception of 2014, which was held in New Jersey.
 The first Miss Pakistan World to be crowned was Zehra Sheerazi on 1 February 2003.

 Moved to Pakistan

 In 2020, during Covid-19, the Miss Pakistan World pageant moved to Lahore, Pakistan.
 The first Miss Pakistan World to be crowned on the soil of Pakistan in August 2020 was Areej Chaudhary.

 On 23 May 2021, Miss Pakistan World announced that it would allow trans women to compete in a separate pageant called Miss Trans Pakistan.
 Shyraa Roy became the first trans woman to win the Miss Trans Pakistan 2021 title.

-On Jan 31, 2022, the crowning ceremony was held in a much bigger way and new titles were introduced; Miss Pakistan Universal, Miss Pakistan Supreme, Miss Pakistan National, Miss Pakistan Global, Ms. Pakistan Universe, Mrs. Pakistan Universal, Mr. Pakistan Universal and Mr. Pakistan Global.
+On 31 January 2022, the crowning ceremony was held in a bigger way and new titles were introduced; Miss Pakistan Universal, Miss Pakistan Supreme, Miss Pakistan National, Miss Pakistan Global, Ms. Pakistan Universe, Mrs. Pakistan Universal, Mr. Pakistan Universal and Mr. Pakistan Global.

 In 2022, the first Christian girl, Dr. Shafaq Akhtar was crowned Miss Pakistan Universal in Lahore, and went on to compete in 3 international pageants and since then brought back two winning titles for Pakistan.
 She is scheduled for 2 more international pageants in the coming years.

 On May 31, 2023, the crowning ceremony was held in Lahore, Pakistan and 8 new girls were crowned including the next transgender girl crowned on the soil of Pakistan, Alina Khan.

 On May 31, 2023, one of the first Pakistani girl of Bangladeshi descent, Dr. Kapotaqkhy Chanchala was crowned Miss Pakistan Universal 2023.
 She has represented Pakistan in the Miss World Tourism 2023 in Sri Lanka and in Miss Earth 2023 in Vietnam as Miss Earth Pakistan 2023.

-On the 24th of May 2024, Lahore saw yet another national pageant with the crowning of new winners.
+On 24 May 2024, Lahore saw yet another national pageant with the crowning of new winners.
+On the 30th of May 2025, the 6th Mr. & Miss Pakistan Event was held in Lahore, Pakistan.